Rehabilitation Counseling M.A.

 Jill Bezyak, Ph.D.

-Jill Bezyak, Ph.D., is a Professor of Human Rehabilitative Services at the University of Northern Colorado.
+Jill Bezyak, Ph.D., is a Professor of Rehabilitation and Human Services at the University of Northern Colorado.
 She received her doctorate and master’s degrees in Rehabilitation Psychology from the University of Wisconsin-Madison.
 She teaches undergraduate courses in human services and graduate courses in rehabilitation counseling.
 Bezyak is a Certified Rehabilitation Counselor and Licensed Psychologist with a wide array of clinical interests including psychiatric rehabilitation, substance abuse counseling and counseling of individuals with physical disabilities and chronic illness.
 Her research interests include health promotion of individuals with disabilities, implementation of the Americans with Disabilities Act and knowledge translation in rehabilitation counseling.
 In addition to these specific interests, she enjoys working with students to develop their clinical and/or research interests.

 Practical, hands-on experience is at the core of the UNC Rehabilitation Counseling master’s program.
-It starts with your on-campus practicum at the UNC Rehabilitation Counseling Clinic, where you’ll work with actual clients and meet afterward with your classmates and the professor to discuss the session.
+It starts with a supervised practicum either online, or on-campus at the UNC Rehabilitation Counseling Clinic, where you’ll work with actual clients and meet afterward with your classmates and the professor to discuss the session.
 You will also complete a 600-clock-hour internship working alongside professional rehabilitation counselors in the field.
 Our students have interned at the Colorado Division of Vocational Rehabilitation offices throughout Colorado and other public agencies, as well as at mental health facilities and private non-profit and for-profit organizations.

 Where can your degree take you?